jellyfin/jellyfin.org/docs/project/privacy.md

 ## General

-- We do not collect any data beyond what is described below.
+- We do not, and will not collect any data beyond what is described below.
-- We do not share or transfer data to any third parties except as required by law.
+- We do not, and will not share or transfer data to any third parties except when required by law.

 ## Jellyfin Server